pzeidman/BayespRF/README.md

 - **pmax** is the stimulus diameter in degrees of visual angle
 - **pmin** is the minimum entertained pRF size in degrees of visual angle

-**Note \#1:** You will find an example script for producing this U structure in **scripts/prepare_inputs_polar_samsrf.m** .
-This reads in the stimuli as a 3D matrix of stimuli, where the third dimension indexes time, and produces the U structure.

-**Note \#2:** The pRF models have been tested with the resolution of the stimuli downsampled to a [41 x 41] grid.
+**Note:** The pRF models have been tested with the resolution of the stimuli downsampled to a [41 x 41] grid.
 We recommend you do the same with your stimuli.
 This is done for you in the example script.

 **2. Extract timeseries**